 A flourishing city is built upon two pillars.
 The first is secure, affordable housing for all its residents.
 The second is efficient, accessible, safe, and clean transportation networks that connect people and neighborhoods across the urban landscape.

-The result has been an unmitigated human and environmental disaster.
-Once-thriving communities of color are carved up and depopulated, replaced by concrete overpasses.
+The result has been a human and environmental disaster.
+Once-thriving communities of color have been carved up by pollution-spewing freeways and depopulated.
 Traffic collisions kill thousands of Californians annually — a grim toll that has only worsened in recent years.
 Car smog chokes the air of California, leaving its cities with some of the worst air quality in the United States.

 The long-term climate impacts are less visible but no less insidious.
 Thanks in large part to California’s car-oriented land use policies, transportation is the biggest source of climate pollution in the state.
-In fact, recent research has made clear that California has no viable path to meeting its climate goals unless we significantly reduce driving.
+In fact, recent research has made clear that California has no viable path to meeting its climate goals unless we significantly reduce driving — even assuming widespread electric vehicle adoption.

 Yet, in spite of the hundreds of billions of dollars invested in California’s car-dependent infrastructure – and the additional financial, economic, and health toll of air pollution and traffic violence – residents of California’s big cities still lose countless hours to traffic congestion each year.
 Los Angeles is notorious for its bumper-to-bumper traffic, but other major metropolitan areas haven’t been spared: the major roadways of the Bay Area, for example, are similarly jammed with cars.
 So much cost for so little gain.

 There is a better way.
+We can re-envision our transportation system to prioritize mobility for people and goods, rather than privileging only cars.
 By redesigning our roads to favor safety over speed, we can make our cities hospitable to non-drivers: children, pedestrians, bike commuters, and others.
 We can curb pollution and make California live up to its reputation as a global leader in environmental sustainability.
 We can build bus and rail networks that make California cities easily navigable, even without a car.
 And by making it safer and easier to get around without driving, we can relieve congestion for the cars that remain on the road.

 Below, we lay out our vision for an approach to transportation that achieves all these goals.

 With AB 2097 (2022), the state abolished parking minimums for most multifamily apartment buildings located near public transit.
 While that was a critical step in the right direction, the state can, and must, go further.
-The state should put strict limits on local governments’ ability to require off-street parking in new developments or, ideally, repeal off-street parking requirements statewide.
+The state should either put strict limits on local governments’ ability to require off-street parking in new developments or, better yet, repeal off-street parking requirements statewide.

-American traffic enforcement is sporadic at best, often reinforces racial disparitiesin policing, and does not promote widespread compliance with traffic safety laws.
-In fact, traffic enforcement has all but ground to a halt in most major cities since the height of the COVID-19 pandemic, which in turn has led to a spike in traffic violence.
+American traffic enforcement is sporadic at best, often reinforces racial disparities in policing, and does not promote widespread compliance with traffic safety laws.
+In fact, traffic enforcement has all but ground to a halt in most major cities since the height of the COVID-19 pandemic, contributing to a spike in traffic violence.

 California should follow other states and countries in removing police discretion from traffic enforcement.
 Camera- and microphone-based automated traffic enforcement, like that allowed by AB 645 (2023), can align traffic enforcement with road safety goals by reducing speeding and crashes while eliminating officer bias in traffic enforcement.